 Currently in its pilot phase, the Lean, Keen, Producing Machines Peer Community is for people working for Forum members that have five or less staff members.
 This is a space for these PSOs to connect, share and learn on how to maximize their strengths for greatest impact: LEAN: While lightly staffed, these PSOs must constantly be innovative, resourceful, and focus on impact in delivering their work; KEEN: These PSOs are strong, profound, powerful, and lively organizations focused on their mission and maximizing impact; PRODUCING MACHINE: These organizations must maximize unique staffing structures to produce results with sometimes less financial and staff resources to perform at the highest levels.

 - Lean, Keen Listserv (firstname.lastname@example.org)- You must be a member of the Forum & this Peer Community to post to this list.

 Interested in joining this Peer Community?
 Sign into your account and submit your email address on the form at the bottom of the Our Networks page.

 Forum Staff Lead: David Biemesderfer (202-888-7533)

-Kari started her career in philanthropy in eighth-grade as a youth grantmaker.
-She earned her B.A. in Nonprofit Management from the University of Northern Iowa in 2011 and completed her M.A. in Philanthropic Studies at the Indiana University Lilly Family School of Philanthropy in May 2013.
-Kari was the Director of Nonprofit Partnerships & Grantmaking at the Community Foundation of Greater Dubuque before joining ICoF.
+Kari has a bachelor’s degree in nonprofit management from the University of Northern Iowa and a graduate degree in philanthropic studies from the Indiana University Lilly Family School of Philanthropy.
+Prior to joining the ICoF, Kari was the Director of Nonprofit Partnerships & Grantmaking at the Community Foundation of Greater Dubuque.